Sonic the Hedgehog CD

 Following its Mega-CD release, a deal was made between Sega and Intel Corporation.
 At the time, Intel were looking to demonstrate that similar performance to video game consoles could be acheived on Pentium-class PCs running Windows 95; it was feasible in MS-DOS (with limits), but not Windows, and Intel wanted to "fix" this.

 However, Sonic CD, written in M68000 assembler for the Mega-CD, would have to be ported to C to ensure compatiblity.
-A team was therefore put together to port and re-create a Mega Drive-style interface in which Sonic CD could then use; this set of libraries was collectively known as "Dino" (later "RSX", the "Realistic Sound Experience").
+A team was therefore put together to port and re-create a Mega Drive-style interface in which Sonic CD could then use; this set of libraries was collectively known as "Dino" (later "RDX", the "Realistic Display miXer" for graphics abstraction Intel RDX Whitepaper and "RSX", the "Realistic Sound Experience" for audio.).
 Sonic CD was written prior to Microsoft's launch of DirectX, which would become a de facto standard for producing Windows PC games in the years that followed, and was distributed exclusively in PC bundles (namely those provided by the likes of Packard Bell and Hewlett-Packard) as a piece of OEM software.

 Roughly 5 million "Dino" copies of Sonic CD were produced.
 Later the game was ported to DirectX and shipped as a stand-alone game by Sega, removing the Intel credits and becoming the version of choice for re-releases that followed.